 At Enterhealth, our individualized programs are designed to teach our patients the skills necessary to stay cognizant of their own behaviors (healthy and unhealthy), better recognize and regulate their emotions and, ultimately, prevent relapses before they occur so that the person can live a healthy, fulfilling and independent life in recovery.

 Some of the more successful lifecare (Enterhealth’s version of aftercare) treatment components include:

 - Ongoing medication management

 - 12-Step and support groups

 Enterhealth Ranch, is a beautiful residential drug and alcohol addiction treatment facility located on a former working ranch just north of Dallas/Fort Worth in Van Alstyne, Texas.

 In addition to providing attentive, personalized residential drug and alcohol addiction care, each member of our team treats patients with the high level of dignity and respect to which they are accustomed.
 Our peaceful ranch setting is the ideal environment to promote health and healing and is designed to provide an unmatched level of privacy, exclusivity and comfort.

-We understand that making the call to seek inpatient addiction treatment may seem difficult, especially in a time of crisis, but we are here to listen and help.
+We understand that making the call to seek inpatient rehab for addiction may seem difficult, especially in a time of crisis, but we are here to listen and help.
 We will help you find the right solution for your unique situation and guide you through the next steps.

 To learn more, you can visit our contact page or call us at 1.800.388.4601 day or night.